abdelfattah-lab/Kratos-explorer/README.md

 ### Creating runs

 Sample usage can be found in `sample.py`.
 Some key points to note:
-- A run returns a `pandas.DataFrame`, which then can be used to plot graphs, perform data analysis etc.
+- A run returns a a dictionary of `<experiment root directory>`: `pandas.DataFrame`, which then can be used to plot graphs, perform data analysis etc.
 - You can provide `filter_params` and `filter_results` to the `run_all_threaded()` method to obtain a smaller DataFrame.

 ### Parameters